lys1985/Pydemo/readme.txt

-Git is a version conreol system.
+Git is a distributed version conreol system.
 Git is free software.